 Tax Loss Harvesting is the practice of selling your loss-making shares and mutual funds before the end of the financial year by converting these unrealised losses into realised loss.
 It helps reduce the tax liability.

 If the trader wants to hold the stock, he can buy the stock again so that the portfolio remains unchanged.
-Generally, when looked at the difference, a trader would prefer to incur the transaction cost of entering into these transactions rather than paying higher taxes.
+Generally, when looking at the difference, a trader would prefer to incur the transaction cost of entering into these transactions rather than paying higher taxes.

 |Realised Profit||Rs.
 3,85,000|